People Feature

 Eli's research interests broadly include peacebuilding, art, ex-combatant reintegration, transitional justice, and the philosophy of social science.

-In April 2023, Eli received his Bachelor of Arts with Highest Honors and Highest Distinction in political science, international studies, and Spanish from the University of Michigan.
+Eli holds an MPhil in International Relations from the University of Oxford and a Bachelor of Arts with Highest Honors and Highest Distinction in political science, international studies, and Spanish from the University of Michigan.

 Tom Weller Photography